RobertoPrevato/Wetriz/README.md

 ![Wetriz](./wetriz.gif)

+How to test: clone the repository and either open `index.html` directly in a browser, or start a local HTTP server to serve the files from the root folder of the repository.
+For example, using Python 3 `python -m http.server 44777`.

 ## Disclaimer 1: this is ancient code! 🦖
-The code I am sharing in this repository is old: if I had to write it today, I would certainly use TypeScript.
+The code I share in this repository is old: if I had to write it today, I would certainly use TypeScript.
 I wrote the first implementation of my JavaScript web tetris before the HTML5 Canvas was available in most browsers, and the first implementation even supported **Internet Explorer 6**!
 The code I share here is an adaptation of that